goldstrike77/ansible-role-linux-prometheus/README.md

 Consul is a distributed, highly available, and data center aware solution to connect and configure applications across dynamic, distributed infrastructure.
 Prometheus has integrations with consul as service discovery mechanisms.
 ### Object Storage (optional)
 Offer a clustered storage solution to Long-Term Storage data across multiple machines, support Google Cloud Storage / AWS S3 / Azure Storage Account / [etc](https://thanos.io/storage.md).

+## Basic exporters that we use
+### Node exporter
+Installed on Linux operation machine.
+Exports statistics about network, I/O, CPU, memory, filesystems for hardware and OS metrics by kernels.
+### WMI exporter
+Using the Windows Management Instrumentation for Windows machines.
+### cAdvisor
+Exposes CPU, memory, network and I/O usage from containers.
+### Various kinds of DataBase exporter
+Collection methods are supported on MySQL/MariaDB, PostgrSQL and MongoDB.
+### JMX exporter
+Export from a wide variety of JVM-based applications, for example Zookeeper and Tomcat.
+### Other monitoring systems
+Some of these exporters are maintained as part of the official Prometheus GitHub organization, those are marked as official, others are externally contributed and maintained.

 ## Requirements
 ### Operating systems